-Since December 8, 2021, we have not accepted insurance benefits as a method of direct payment.
-While we intend to work with applicable third-party payors with the objective of validating and establishing processes to support any future claims that we may submit for reimbursement, we may not be able to arrive at acceptable processes or submit any future claims under the FEHB program.
-As such, our future growth prospects may be dependent upon other opportunities, such as the pending OTC hearing aid regulatory framework and any potential Medicare or other insurance coverage, if any, for certain hearing aids that we may be able to access.
+Beginning on December 8, 2021, we made the decision to temporarily stop accepting insurance benefits as a method of direct payment, although, as of September 15, 2022, we have begun to accept insurance benefits as a method of direct payment again when the customer has undergone additional testing by an independent, licensed healthcare provider to establish medical necessity, with supporting clinical documentation.
+While we intend to continue working with applicable third-party payors with the objective of validating and establishing additional processes to support claims that we may submit for reimbursement, we may not be able to arrive at additional acceptable processes or submit future claims under the FEHB program in sufficient volume to meaningfully restore or expand our insurance-based business.
+As such, our future growth prospects may be dependent upon other opportunities, such as the new OTC hearing aid regulatory framework and other potential insurance coverage, if any, for certain hearing aids that we may be able to access.

-We intend to focus on both securing third-party reimbursement and increasing coverage and reimbursement for our current products and any future products we may develop.
-Our long-term ability to service insurance customers may be dependent on any potential actions insurance providers may take following the anticipated implementation of the pending OTC hearing aid regulatory framework that may limit our ability to access insurance coverage.
-Currently, no OTC category of hearing aids exists, although certain carriers currently exclude from coverage "over-the-counter" hearing aids and enhancement devices (such as personal sound amplification products, or "PSAPs").
-Accordingly, if our products are marketed as OTC hearing aids, they may not be covered under certain plans even if medical necessity is otherwise established.
-We may need to work with individual carriers (including FEHB plans) to establish coverage for OTC hearing aids.
-In addition, the OTC framework may also generally result in additional compliance or other regulatory requirements for us.
+We intend to focus on both accessing third-party reimbursement and increasing coverage and reimbursement for our current products and any future products we may develop.
+Our long-term ability to service insurance customers may be dependent on any potential actions insurance providers may take following the implementation of the new OTC hearing aid regulatory framework that may limit our ability to access insurance coverage.
+Prior to the effective date of the OTC Final Rule, no OTC category of hearing aids existed, and certain carriers, including the third-party FEHB carrier with whom historically we had the largest volume, excluded from coverage so-called "over-the-counter" hearing aids and enhancement devices (such as personal sound amplification products, or "PSAPs").
+Accordingly, the new regulatory category of OTC hearing aids created with the OTC Final Rule are not covered under certain plans as currently written, until such time as such carriers update their coverage policies to reflect the newly established OTC category under the OTC Final Rule, if ever.
+It is our understanding that the third-party FEHB carrier that administers approximately two-thirds of all FEHB benefits nationwide currently does not intend to cover OTC devices following the recent OTC Final Rule.
+In addition, even if health plans update their coverage policies to include the new regulatory category of OTC hearing aids, they nonetheless may require a prescription, evaluation or diagnostic test conducted by a licensed healthcare professional to establish medical necessity.
+Although we may seek to market certain of our devices as prescription hearing aids, payors, including the third-party FEHB carrier that administers approximately two-thirds of all FEHB benefits nationwide, may still not provide coverage for such devices because they are also offered OTC.
+We may need to work with individual carriers (including FEHB plans) to establish coverage for our hearing aids.
 Our future growth prospects may also be dependent on any potential Medicare or other insurance coverage, if any, for certain hearing aids (which may not include Eargo hearing aids).
-We may never achieve sufficient additional third-party reimbursement to meaningfully restore or expand our access to insurance coverage.
+We may never achieve sufficient additional third-party reimbursement to meaningfully restore or expand our insurance-based business.